IMAGE BY CHRIS PARKES/STOPGAP

 Participant LABO, Royal Conservatoire of Antwerp; artistic research, Misiconi Dance Company; International connection, SZENE 2WEI.

 The disabled community is a strong empowered community that I've come to love.
-Not only am I empowered with calling myself disabled, there is also recognition for heritage and how we have disadvantages the way current society has been set up (medical model vs social model).
-Being one of many disabled artists I am able to create work from a unique perspective and add creativity and variety to dance.
+Not only am I empowered with calling myself disabled, there is also recognition of the heritage we hold and the disadvantages we face as a community within our current society.
+Being one of many disabled artists, I am able to create work from a unique perspective and add creativity and variety to dance.